-On April 14, 2011, the Hunting, Fishing and Recreational Shooting Sports Protection Act (S. 838 and H.R.
-1558) was introduced into both chambers of Congress by the chairs of the Congressional Sportsmen's Caucus - Senators Jon Tester (D-MT) and John Thune (R-SD) and Representatives Jeff Miller (R-FL) and Mike Ross (D-AR).
-This legislation will prevent a federal ban on lead in recreational fishing tackle by clarifying the TSCA exemption for ammunition and establishing a similar exemption for fishing tackle.
-The Hunting, Fishing and Recreational Shooting Sports Protection Act will put an end to attempts to overregulate the recreational fishing and hunting industries and protect the rights of anglers and hunters who choose to sustainably enjoy their sports.
+On January 18, 2013, the Hunting, Fishing and Recreational Shooting Protection Act (H.R.
+322) was introduced by Representative Jeff Miller (R-FL).
+With ninety-four co-sponsors this bipartisan legislation will prevent a federal ban on lead in recreational fishing tackle by clarifying the TSCA exemption for ammunition and establishing a similar exemption for fishing tackle.
+The Hunting, Fishing and Recreational Shooting Protection Act will put an end to attempts to overregulate the recreational fishing and hunting industries and protect the rights of anglers and hunters who choose to sustainably enjoy their sports.

 The Hunting Fishing and Recreational Shooting Sports Protection Act passed the U.S. House of Representatives as a part of a broader package of sportsmen’s legislation.
 ASA is working with the U.S. Senate and its conservation partners to quickly pass this legislation and put an end to unjustified efforts to ban lead in fishing tackle.

 In addition to ongoing attempts to impose a national ban on lead fishing tackle, several states and federal agencies have already implemented bans on lead fishing tackle and some other states and federal agencies are currently considering bans.
 Here is a current list of current and proposed bans on lead fishing tackle: